amitxv/PC-Tuning/docs/physical-setup.md

 - Set the primary graphics to dGPU instead of iGPU if applicable

-- Set PCIe link speed to the maximum supported such as ``Gen 3.0``
+- Set PCIe link speed to the maximum supported such as ``Gen 3.0``.
+This may be represented as gigatransfers per second (GT/s)

 - Disable Execute Disable Bit/NX Mode.
 A minority of applications (Valorant) require it to be enabled

 - If you are configuring a static frequency/voltage for the CPU in the next section, disable dynamic frequency features such as Speed Shift, SpeedStep and set the AVX offset to 0 so that the CPU does not downclock during AVX workloads.
 [Precision Boost Overdrive](https://www.amd.com/en/support/kb/faq/cpu-pb2) for Ryzen CPUs is an alternative option to a static frequency and voltages

     - In some cases, the settings mentioned above may prevent the processor from exceeding its base frequency despite manually configuring it in BIOS.
-Adjust accordingly if this is encountered
+Adjust accordingly if this is encountered and ensure that your CPU is able to run boost clocks in [HWiNFO](https://www.hwinfo.com)

 - Configure fan curves or set a static, high, noise-acceptable RPM